- Copyright notice

 This disclaimer is not intended to limit the liability of the Publications Office in contravention of any requirements laid down in applicable national law nor to exclude its liability for matters which may not be excluded under that law.

-Some documents, like the International Accounting Standards, may be subject to special conditions of use, which are mentioned in the respective Official Journal.
+Some documents, like the International Accounting Standards, may be subject to special conditions of use; these are mentioned in the respective Official Journal/document.
+You can also consult the rules on on reproducing euro coin/note images .

-The EUR-Lex logo may not be used without the prior consent of the Publications Office.
+To use the EUR-Lex logo, you first need the prior consent of the Publications Office.

-For all other copyright issues regarding EUR-Lex, please contact: firstname.lastname@example.org.
+For all other copyright issues, please contact: email@example.com .

 Protection of your personal data